 With 26 staff – about two per guest – Diani Blue achieves high levels of personal attention, offset by relatively modest accommodation and meals.
 We really admire its work in the community, the investment in its staff, and its supply chain and environmental ethics.
 One of the most appealing and personable properties on Diani Beach, guests will feel most at home if they are solos or couples.
 However, its affordability, size and appeal to the local market mean that it needs to be booked well in advance.

-Ideal length of stay
+- Ideal length of stay

 - There are scheduled flights to Diani Beach/Ukunda airport, which is seven minutes away by car.
-If you're transferring to or from from Mombasa, the Likoni ferry crossing, linking Mombasa Island with the south coast mainland can sometimes add significantly to journey times, especially at rush hours.
+If you're transferring to or from Mombasa, the Likoni ferry crossing, linking Mombasa Island with the south coast mainland can sometimes add significantly to journey times, especially at rush hours.
 For Mombasa airport, allow two hours.

 Food & drink

 - Half Board

 A continental breakfast – fruit, pastries (a different one every day – eg muffins), juices, toast and home-baked bread – is standard, and full cooked breakfasts are available at no extra cost.
 Breakfast is available from 7.30am until 9.30am.

 The three-course dinner is a full menu at a fixed price, from about Ksh2,000 (US$24).
 There is always a seafood supplement of about Ksh1,000 (US$12) and they specialise in desserts such as pineapple pavlova.
 Friday is usually BBQ night.
 You can head to the restaurant for dinner 7.30pm-9.30pm.

 A jug of filtered and purified drinking water is provided in each room in lieu of bottled water, in order to cut down on plastic bottles.
 This is made with a dehumidifier that provides 25 litres of drinking water a day.

 - One of Diani Blue's main natural attractions is its broad white beach frontage and often crystal-clear sea – great for beach holidays.
 You can relax on the beachfront terrace, have a drink or a meal, lie in the sun or take a snorkelling trip in the hotel’s boat.

-Attitude towards children: Ideally children should not be not under the age of 12 years, but there are no hard and fast rules.
+- Ideally children should not be not under the age of 12 years, but there are no hard and fast rules.

 - Property’s age restrictions

 - Special activities & services

 - Fine for older teenagers

-TV & radio: No
+- TV & radio

 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

 - Diani Blue has a first aid kit but no in-house first aider.
 The excellent Diani Beach Hospital is a two-minute drive down the road.
 In a major emergency, the hospital would assist and flying doctors would come to Diani Beach airport, five minutes' drive away.

 - Low Risk

-Fire safety: Sand buckets are set around the property.
+- Sand buckets are set around the property.

 - On Request

-Money: Depending on what they have available, currency can be exchanged, using the rate of the day off the internet.
+- Depending on what they have available, currency can be exchanged, using the rate of the day off the internet.
 No cash-back on debit cards.

-Visa, Mastercard and AMEX are accepted with no surcharge, but note that guests cannot pay for transfers or taxi services by card – as they are not Asha’s services.
+Visa, Mastercard and AMEX are accepted with no surcharge, but note that guests cannot pay for transfers or taxi services by card – as they are not Diani Blue’s services.
 No travellers' cheques.